joric/interviewbit/databases/sql-programming/movie-character.md

 https://www.interviewbit.com/problems/movie-character/

-Write a SQL Query to find the movie_title and name of director (first and last names combined) who directed a movie that casted a role as ‘SeanMaguire’.
+Write a SQL Query to find the movie_title and name of director (first and last names combined) who directed a movie that casted a role as 'SeanMaguire'.

 ### Output Schema
 ```